Keyframer: Empowering Animation Design using Large Language Models: Keyframer System

-\textbf{GPT Output}.
-Once a prompt request has started, we stream the response from GPT, which consists of one or more CSS snippets as shown in Figure \ref{fig:output}.
-The streaming response provides feedback to the user about whether the request is still in progress, while also allowing users to preview the LLM's response.
-Following DG3, we support users unfamiliar with CSS to interpret animation code by prompting the LLM to generates descriptive names for keyframes.
-Generated names provide a hint for the design that will be rendered, such as `flame-flicker' or `flash-sparkles'.
-Each time we detect a complete snippet, we render the animation inline as described in the next section.
+Once a request has been submitted, we stream the \textbf{GPT Output}, which consists of one or more CSS snippets as shown under ``\system Output'' in Figure \ref{fig:teaser}.
+Following DG3, our prompt asks the LLM to generates descriptive names for keyframes to make the code more interpretable for beginners (for example, adding CSS keyframe names like`flame-flicker' or `flash-sparkles').

-\textbf{Rendering}.
-The Rendering section consists of, 1) a visual rendering of each animation along with 1-sentence explanation generated by the LLM, and 2) a series of editors for modifying the design.

-Once a code snippet is detected (e.g., the delimiter between code snippets is found in the GPT-output), we inject the CSS snippet along with the original SVG code onto the page to display the design.
+Each time we detect a complete snippet, we render a preview of the animation inline.
+Once a code snippet is detected, we inject the CSS snippet along with the original SVG code onto the page to display the animation.
 As we render multiple designs with the same underlying SVG on a single page, we have the LLM provide a unique class for each CSS snippet (e.g., \texttt{.design-1}, \texttt{.design-2}, etc.).
-Visual renderings appear side by side to invite comparison and aid users in selecting the design that best matches their vision.
+When generating \textbf{multiple design variants}, visual renderings appear side by side to invite comparison and aid users in selecting the design that best matches their vision.
+For example, in Figure \ref{fig:rendering} where the user prompts ``generate 3 designs where the sky fades into different colors,'' the LLM generates three distinct options to spark ideas.